LHAGELS/LHAGELS.github.io/_pages/about.md

 I was born and grew up in the near of Hamburg, Germany.
 After the Abitur in 2014 (A-levels) I did an apprenticeship (two-years) in whole- and foreign sale at GARPA - Garten- und Park Einrichtungen GmbH.
 I am B.Sc.
 Economics graduate at the University of Konstanz (2016 - 2020) and prospective Master student at the Erasmus University Rotterdam starting my studies in the field of `Data Science & Marketing Analytics` in 2020.
 This is my personal blog to keep track of my projects and different HOWTOs related to Data Science as well as my recent experiences.

 One year ago I started a Data Science course on Coursera and began to understand the complexity of this emerging field.
 This is why I first focussed on my studies to finish my Bachelor-Thesis [Data Analysis with Stata](/portfolio/) and the subsequent internship in the Research & Development department of the Mercedes Benz AG (Content-Management S-/E-/C- and GLC -Class).
 Besides, I supported my former supervisor of the Bachelor-Thesis in statistical analysis and data visualization (with Stata) related to his current research paper.
-After finishing the Bachelor degree in Konstanz I returned to my Data Science journey (full-time) and completed several courses on datacamp [see Certificates](/certificates/).
+After finishing the Bachelor degree in Konstanz I returned to my Data Science journey (full-time) and completed several courses on datacamp ([See Certificates](/certificates/)).
 I have acquired skills in programming in Python and R, Machine Learning and Deep Learning techniques.
 By my studies I am already familiar with statistical modelling as well as testing procedures.

 Now, I am happy to join the Erasmus University in Rotterdam to gain more specific knowledge in Data Science.

-**Keep track of my progress in my [Blog](/home/) or [Portfolio](/portfolio/) section.**
+**Keep track of my progress in the [Blog](/home/) or [Portfolio](/portfolio/) section.**

 I am looking for job opportunities as Junior Data Scientist where I can help companies **optimize marketing and product development** by delivering actionable data insights using **Python and/or R** (or similar technologies).
 Since I am at the beginning of my career, I am looking forward to a **steep learning curve** and am always **ready to make the necessary effort!**